Frequently Asked Questions for Parents

 Campers love to receive mail, perhaps more than they like to answer it!
 We encourage you to write often and with a cheerful tone.
 Also, campers are encouraged to write home and we do provide free postcards in the Camp Store.
 If you are not hearing from your child and are concerned, please let us know and we will be happy to confirm that your child is doing well.
 You will also receive a letter from their counselor about cabin life and your camper’s time at Camp.

 Our mailing address is:

 Camp Brookwoods and Deer Run

 You can denote their cabin on the bottom corner of the envelope.
 If you don’t know the cabin, we will look it up when it arrives.

 As a convenience to parents, we offer BunkNotes, a one-way email service to campers.
 Different packages are available.
 On Incoming Day you will receive a code to sign up and the link will also be on our webpage.
 If you have any questions, please contact the Main Office at 603-875-3600.

-While we encourage parents to write campers, but unfortunately we cannot use our fax machine for this purpose.
+While we encourage parents to write campers, we unfortunately cannot use our fax machine for this purpose.
 We need to reserve the fax for emergencies and business use only.

 Can I Call My Child on The Phone?

 Can I Send a Care Package?

 The horsemanship program is designed to introduce campers to riding and to develop skills, horsemanship, grooming, safety, and care of the horses.
 Our staff instructors are certified by the Certified Horsemanship Association (CHA).
 Campers must be 10 years of age or older by June 1st in order to register for riding.
 Registration is on a first-come, first-served basis by mail only and is limited to 32 participants per two-week session.
 The cost is $120 for two weeks and $220 for four weeks.